meccaLeccaHi/snow_scraper/README.md

 ```
 python3 app.py
 ```
-Vopy and past the local html into a browser to view the project
+Copy and paste the URL into a browser to view the project

 ### If you want to update the snowfall data
 ```